Menu

 Ending a Power of Attorney

 You can end a power of attorney at any time as long as you still have the capacity to make this type of decision.
-There are also some circumstances when a power of attorney will come to an end.
+There are also some other circumstances that will end a power of attorney.

 Ending a Non-Enduring Power of Attorney

-You cancel a power of attorney by giving written notice to the attorney.
-You do not need to give any reasons.
-Your attorney can also decide to resign.
-If the power of attorney is cancelled the document should be returned to you.
+If your attorney resigns, they should return the POA document to you.
 You should make sure that places where the power of attorney has been used, such as banks, know that it is has been cancelled.

 Ending an Enduring Power of Attorney